Baron Armah-Kwantreng has been with Epsom Hospital Radio since October 2019.

 Apart from your current partner, who would be your ideal dinner date and why?

 My maternal grandfather would be an ideal dinner companion.
 I like good conversations with all sorts of people but especially with unsung heroes.
-He lived a fascinating and possibly now lost life outside the mainstream and I would enjoy the chance to chat to him about that.
+He was from a north Wales Romany family and lived a fascinating and possibly now lost life outside the mainstream and I would enjoy the chance to chat to him by the fire about his life.

 If you were marooned on a desert island, what would be the items you'd need most?